ohainz/win-install-docker/README.md

 # win-install-docker

 This repository contains a powershell script to install docker.
 Please do a reboot after the installation.
+It allows you to install docker on Window 10 Professional (Windows 10 Home is not supported, because the features **Hyper-V** and **Containers** are required for the installation).
+There is no uninstall script.
+You need to remove the components manually if you want to remove docker.

 ## Test Docker